 Internet Service Providers & Areas of Coverage

-A number of companies provide internet services to at least some portion of Belfast; these include Bluestreak/UniTel, Charter Spectrum, Consolidated Communications, Exede/WildBlue, GWI, HughesNet, LCI, OTELCO, Premium Choice Broadband, and Redzone Wireless.
+A number of companies provide internet services to at least some portion of Belfast; these include wired internet providers Charter Spectrum, Consolidated Communications, GWI, LCI, OTELCO, and UniTel; and wireless internet providers Bluestreak, HughesNet, Redzone Wireless, and Viasat Internet.

-The ConnectME Authority's map of broadband (wired and fixed wireless) coverage in Belfast (2017.07.27 version) (PDF) shows available download and upload speed tiers on a street-by-street basis for wired and fixed wireless internet service.
-However, please note that this map does not show where internet service providers have their coverages within Belfast, and that this map may not reflect current coverage information.
-Potential customers will still need to directly communicate with an internet service provider to confirm whether or not internet service is available at their particular location.
+The ConnectME Authority has an online map showing the internet service providers offering wired and wireless internet to a particular address and the range of speeds for those services.
+However, please note that this map may not reflect the most current coverage information, and potential customers are still likely to need to directly communicate with an internet service provider to confirm whether or not internet service is available at their particular location.